ramiror/spanglish/README.md

 - This is the potato of the life.
 - I'm a cheese
 - Dot and apart.
+- You touched dance to the ugliest
+- This is the potato of the life.

 ## English -> Spanish